2025 AIA Virginia Prize

 • Under 5,000 square feet

-Check out the complete descriptions of each of the awards categories, and review the regulations, eligibility requirements, and frequently asked questions for more information.
+Check out the complete descriptions of each award category, and review the regulations, eligibility requirements, and frequently asked questions for more information.

 Entry fees